 Here’s our list of top picks for 2015– it should help you decide which one is best for YOU!

 Remember, when you get a new credit card via the links provided below, TravelSkills earns a commission.
 This is what keeps us in business cranking out meaningful content and practical advice.
 If you are in the market for a new card, please do so via the links below.
 THANK YOU!

-Best all-around cards: The Chase Sapphire Preferred Card and the Barclaycard Arrival Plus card.
-Both offer a nice 40,000 point sign up bonus (after spending $3,000 in first three months for the Barclaycard or $4,000 for Chase Sapphire), and you can use points on several airlines, hotels and other travel providers.
-Neither card assesses irritating and expensive foreign transaction fees.
-That 40,000 point bonus with Chase Sapphire Preferred Card is good for $500 in travel when booking through the very robust and flexible Chase Ultimate Rewards, plus it now offers primary rental car collision coverage (most cards provide secondary coverage).
-With the Barclaycard, you simply use your points to pay off travel related charges on your bill– so the 40K sign up bonus alone pays for a $400 airline ticket or hotel bill.
+BEST CURRENT BONUS & BEST OVERALL: The Chase Sapphire Preferred® Card is currently offerings a nice 50,000 point sign up bonus (after spending $4,000 in first three months), and you can use points on several airlines, hotels and other travel providers.
+Nice: no irritating and expensive foreign transaction fees.
+That 50,000 point bonus with Chase Sapphire Preferred Card is good for $625 in travel when booking through the very robust and flexible Chase Ultimate Rewards® program, plus it now offers primary rental car collision coverage (most cards provide secondary coverage).
+Details

-BEST FOR UNITED FLYERS The United MileagePlus Explorer® Card is perfect for those who don’t fly or spend enough to earn elite status– that’s because the card provides some nice elite level perks like priority boarding, passes to United Clubs and free first checked bags.
+BEST FOR UNITED FLYERS The United MileagePlus Explorer® Card is perfect for those who don’t fly or spend enough to earn elite status– that’s because the card provides some nice elite level perks like priority boarding, two one-time passes to United Clubs and free first checked bags.
 Other nice perks: no irritating foreign transaction fees, primary car rental collision coverage and double miles on tickets purchased from United.
 Right now you can get 30,000 bonus miles for signing up and spending $1,000 in the first three months.
 Plus, the $95 annual fee is waived for the first year.
+Details here.